MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/display-save-files.md

 - .pdf
 - still .gif

-At this time, a link to the OneDrive file will *not* be sent in the chat.
+At this time, a link to the OneDrive file will *not* be sent in the Teams chat if you open a file during a call.

 ## Save a file shared by a remote collaborator to OneDrive

-When a Teams user shares a file from OneDrive or from their device, it will appear as a new slate in your space.
+When a Teams user shares a file from OneDrive or from their device during a video call, it will appear as a new slate in your space.
 A link to the file will be shared in the chat.
 Even after the call ends, you can find the link in your Teams chat.

 You may also want to save the file to your OneDrive for future reference.
 For example, the Teams user may send a PDF of a schematic you can use in future repairs, so you want to save it to your OneDrive and share the OneDrive file with others.